met23080053-hailinh/Nhom2-Badmintonbooking/README.md

 - The system currently supports simulated QR Bank Transfer.
 Direct Gateway API (e.g., VNPAY/MOMO) is mocked to fit the scope of a university project.
 - Real-time WebSockets are not used; the dashboard updates on mount or via action triggers.

----
-*This repository and application are submitted as the final examination requirement for VNU HSB2006 - MET5.*